RGF-team/rgf/R-package/README.md

 <br>

-After the new gcc is installed the user should continue with the installation of *rgf-python*,
+After the new gcc is installed the user should continue with the installation of *rgf_python*,

 <br>